Henry Schein: Philanthropy

-In 1998, Henry Schein’s Back to School program was launched; this program provides underserved children with school supplies and has helped over 65,000 students since its foundation.
+In 1998, Henry Schein's Back to School program was launched; this program provides underserved children with school supplies and has helped over 65,000 students since its foundation.

 Since 1999, Henry Schein has held its annual ‘Holiday Cheer for Children’ program, which donates clothing, toys, and gift cards to over 20,000 children and their families throughout the holiday season.

 In 2015, the Alpha Omega International Dental Society and Henry Schein Cares partnered to create the Alpha Omega-Henry Schein Cares Holocaust Survivors Oral Health Program, which offers pro bono oral care to Holocaust survivors.
 Since its inception, the program has provided treatment to over 1,600 individuals in the United States and Canada.

 Since 2018, Henry Schein has supported the Special Olympics, in particular its Healthy Athletes program, through essential health care donations.

-In April 2023, Henry Schein launched its Practice Green initiative, which seeks to encourage U.S. and Canada healthcare professionals to transition towards sustainable practices.
+In April 2023, Henry Schein launched its Practice Green initiative, which seeks to encourage healthcare professionals to transition towards sustainable practices.

 Henry Schein has also served as the exclusive product sponsor for the American Dental Association’s Give Kids A Smile Program.
 Henry Schein has contributed $20 million in oral health care products and more than 40,000 dental kits.

-In April 2025, the Science Based Targets initiative (SBTi) approved Henry Schein’s near-term and long-term science-based emissions reduction targets, verifying its net-zero science-based target by 2050.
+In April 2025, the Science Based Targets initiative (SBTi) approved Henry Schein's near-term and long-term science-based emissions reduction targets, verifying its net-zero science-based target by 2050.